/b/

-In 2014, The Washington Post described /b/ as "an unfathomable grab-bag of the random, the gross and the downright bizarre".

 Analysis

 A 2011 Massachusetts Institute of Technology analysis examined two weeks of posts to /b/ in summer 2010.
 During this time, users made 5.5 million posts on /b/ in 480,000 threads.
 The median life of a discussion thread was four minutes; the longest in that period was six hours.
 The analysis found that the community mostly posts playful images and links.
-The same analysis found that at least 90% of the posts are anonymous, though posters do adopt and discard various claims of identity at will.
+The same analysis found that at least 90% of the posts are anonymous, although posters do adopt and discard various claims of identity at will.

 A 2013 article noted that 4chan is a top-ranking website by popularity, especially in the United States, but also globally.
 Within 4chan, /b/ was the most popular and active board as of 2013.